 That way, they don't need to change the tnsnames.ora file if a server relocated to a new IP address.

-The following Slide Show illustrates this in greater detail.
+The following series of images illustrates this in greater detail.

 For networks that have more than one database with the same name, we need the ability to identify the services uniquely at all remote locations.
 This is the case with our project where both Raleigh and Colorado Springs share the same order processing schema and the same local database name.
 In large Oracle shops, a "master" tnsnames.ora file is created for use by all Oracle clients.
 This tnsnames.ora file is present on all servers and clients, and the DBA maintains the master copy, distributing the file to all clients whenever a new database is added or deleted.
 In the next lesson, we will take a closer look at the protocol.ora file.